MinusKelvin/cold-clear/README.md

 ### Running the desktop client from source

-Clone the repository and run `cargo run --release`.
+Clone the repository and run `cargo run --release` fromt he project directory.

 ## License